 Example use cases include large SQL and NoSQL databases, ERP, SAP and data warehousing solutions.

 High performance virtual machines

-The H series family are next generation high performance computing VMs.
-These are ideal for high end computational needs such as molecular modeling, computational fluid dynamics and similar.
-These VMs are built on Intel Haswell processor technology, specifically E5-2667 V3 processors with 8 and 16 core VM sizes, both featuring DDR4 memory and local SSD based storage.
-The H-series line up offers, besides substantial CPU power, diverse options for RDMA and low latency capable networking using InfiniBand, along with several memory configurations to support memory intensive computational requirements.
+The H-series VMs have been specifically designed to handle high-end computational needs.
+These VMs are built on Intel Haswell processor technology, specifically E5-2667 V3 processors with 8 and 16 core VM sizes, featuring DDR4 memory and local SSD based storage.
+The H-series lineup offers substantial CPU power, optional Infiniband networking for RDMA and low latency, and several RAM configurations to support various memory-intensive computational requirements.

 Example use cases include high performance computing, batch processing, analytics, molecular modeling and fluid dynamics.